Escaping from an attractor: Importance sampling and rest points I: Qualitative properties of schemes based on subsolutions

 Next we show how (\ref{Eq:LBQ}) can be used to obtain bounds that are uniform in $T$.
 For $\eta\in(0,1)$ define

-where $U$ is the subsolution based on the quasipotential for $V$ as above, and assume that $U$ is twice continuously differentiable.
-Then as with $U$ the appropriate boundary and terminal inequalities hold for $U^{\eta}$.
-We next evaluate the right side of (\ref{Eq:LBQ}) when $\bar{W}=U^{\eta}$ and $\bar {U}=U$.
+where $U(x)=-2(V(x)-L)$ is the subsolution based on the quasipotential for $V$ as above, and assume that $U$ is twice continuously differentiable.
+Then as with $U$, the appropriate boundary and terminal inequalities hold for $U^{\eta}$.
+We next evaluate the right-hand side of (\ref{Eq:LBQ}) when the subsolution is $\bar{W}=U^{\eta}$ and the control is based on $\bar {U}=U$.
 A straightforward calculation gives

 and therefore